 Drinking plenty of water will reduce the risks of obesity, a proven fact!

 Childhood obesity is on the increase, despite the apparent health issues that are associated with it, such as:

 - Increase in cancer risk

 Use water to help reduce the risk of obesity.
 Raising an obese child will give them health conditions that will last their entire lives.
 Start them off with healthy habits, such as drinking water instead of soda and drinks full of sugar.

 Drinking more water means drinking less sugary drinks.

-As you may know, too much sugar is bad for any of us, not just for your toddler.
+As you may know, too much sugar is bad for any of us, not just your toddler.
 It can lead to:

 - Poor dental hygiene